 For additional award eligibility requirements, please visit MI Student Aid.

 Eligible students must be under the age of 20 at the time of high school graduation/GED completion and have been a Medicaid recipient.
-TIP covers up to 24 credits per academic year and pays most fees up to $250 each semester.
+TIP covers up to 24 credit hours per academic year and pays most fees up to $250 each semester.
+TIP requires you to be enrolled in at least six credit hours within your degree or certificate program.
 You must complete the FAFSA before any eligibility can be determined.

 To receive TIP at Delta College, you must indicate Delta as your college selection choice each year.
 You can do this by listing Delta as your first college choice on the FAFSA, by logging into the MiSSG Student Portal or by calling the Michigan Department of Treasury, Office of Scholarships and Grants at 1-888-447-2687.
 TIP eligibility letters will no longer be needed and will not be provided to students by the State..